 Abbas Milani

-Abbas Milani is the Director of the Hamid and Christina Moghadam Program in Iranian Studies, an Adjunct Professor, and co-director of the Iran Democracy Project and a research fellow at the Hoover Institution.
-His expertise is U.S.-Iran relations as well as Iranian cultural, political, and security issues.
-Milani is the author of Modernity and Its Foes in Iran (Gardon Press, 1998); The Persian Sphinx: Amir Abbas Hoveyda and the Riddle of the Iranian Revolution (Mage, 2000); Lost Wisdom: Rethinking Persian Modernity in Iran in English (Mage 2004) and Persian (Ketob Corp.
+He has published more than 20 books and 250 articles and book reviews in scholarly magazines, journals, and newspapers.
+His books include Modernity and Its Foes in Iran (Gardon Press, 1998); The Persian Sphinx: Amir Abbas Hoveyda and the Riddle of the Iranian Revolution (Mage, 2000); Lost Wisdom: Rethinking Persian Modernity in Iran in English (Mage 2004) and Persian (Ketab Corp.
 2004); Tales of Two Cities: A Persian Memoir (Mage, 2006); The Myth of the Great Satan (Hoover Institution Press, 2010); The Shah (Palgrave MacMillan, 2011), his own Persian version of the book has also been published inside and outside Iran.
 Culture and Politics in Contemporary Iran (Lynne Rienner, 2015) was co-edited with Larry Diamond.
-Most recently, Milani edited and wrote the introduction for A Window into Modern Iran: The Ardeshir Zahedi Papers at the Hoover Institution Library & Archives (Hoover Institution Press, 2019) and, in Persian, Saadi and Humanism (Zemestan, Tehran, 2019) with Maryam Mirzadeh.
+Milani edited and wrote the introduction for A Window into Modern Iran: The Ardeshir Zahedi Papers at the Hoover Institution Library & Archives (Hoover Institution Press, 2019) and, in Persian, Saadi and Humanism (Zemestan, Tehran, 2019) with Maryam Mirzadeh, and Thirty Portraits, Volume One and Two (Persian Circle, September 2022 and July 2023).
 Milani has also translated numerous books and articles into Persian and English.
-He has published more than 200 essays and book reviews in journals and papers.

 Photo credit: Babak Payami